 Indicator 5.3: The two examples required here must be from two different pictures with two different children, but it can occur during the same book time.

 Indicator 5.5: Multiple books are not required but extended interest must be observed at least once.
-If multiple books are read/used, must see extended interest in all instances.
+If multiple books are read/used, much interest and enjoyment must be observed in all instances.